Sura (river)

 The Sura (Сура́, Сăр, Săr) is a river in Russia, a north-flowing right tributary of the Volga.
-Its mouth on the Volga is about half way between Nizhny Novgorod and Kazan.
+Its mouth on the Volga is about halfway between Nizhny Novgorod and Kazan.
 It flows through Penza Oblast, Mordovia, Ulyanovsk Oblast, Chuvashia and Nizhny Novgorod Oblast.
 It is 841 km long, and has a drainage basin of 67500 km2.
 It is navigable for 394 km from the mouth.

 The city of Penza, and smaller towns Alatyr, Shumerlya, Yadrin lie along the Sura.
-At the confluence with the Volga there is a settlement of Vasilsursk.
+At the confluence with the Volga lies the settlement of Vasilsursk.

-The principal affluents of the Sura are the Penza, the Pyana, and the Alatyr.
+The principal tributaries of the Sura are the Penza, the Pyana, and the Alatyr.